MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 # Dockerfile on Windows

 The Docker engine includes tooling to automate the creation of container images.
 Building automation around image creation allows for effortless, repeatable, and consistent creation of container images.
-The component that drives this automation is a dockerfile, which is a text file containing a list of instructions to be run and captured into a new container image.

-Two components drive the automation of image creation:
+The components that drive this automation are dockerfiles and the Docker Build command.

-- **Dockerfile** – a text file containing instructions on how to derive the image, commands to run and captured into the image, and run time commands.
+- **Dockerfile** – a text file containing instructions on how to derive the image, commands to run and captured into the image, and the run time commands for running instances of the container image.
-- **Docker Build** – the Docker engine command that triggers the image creation process.
+- **Docker Build** – the Docker engine command that consumes a Dockerfile and triggers the image creation process.

-This document will introduce using a dockerfile with Windows Containers, detail some best practices, and provide some ready to use examples.
+This document will introduce using a dockerfile with Windows Containers, discuss syntax, and detail commonly used Dockerfile instructions.
 For a complete look at the Docker engine and Dockerfile, see the [Dockerfile reference at docker.com]( https://docs.docker.com/engine/reference/builder/).

 ## Dockerfile Introduction

 ### Basic Syntax

 In its most basic form, a dockerfile can be very simple.
 The following example creates a new image that includes IIS and a customized ‘hello world’ site.
-This example uses only three dockerfile instructions, FROM, RUN and CMD.
-Also note that a # can be used to add comments to the Dockerfile.
+This example includes one comment, indicated by the ‘#’ symbol, and four instructions (FROM, RUN, and CMD).
+Notice that each instruction is on its own line of the Dockerfile, and that the instructions are not encapsulated in quotation marks.
+Subsequent sections of this article will detail syntax rules and Dockerfile instructions.

 ```
 # Sample Dockerfile